 All three of our recommended gaming VPNs offer large and reliable server networks.

 5. Unblocking power – Some games restrict access to people who are located in specific regions of the world.
 While any VPN can give you an IP address in the same geographic region as the game servers, sometimes that isn’t enough.
-Big streaming media companies like Netflix are in a constant battle against VPNs to prevent VPN users from connecting to their sites.
+Big streaming media companies like Netflix are in a constant battle against VPNs to prevent people from using a VPN to connect to their sites.
 Fortunately, there are still some great VPNs for Netflix, although many are blocked.

 Can you use a free VPN for gaming?

 Unfortunately, a free gaming VPN is not the answer.
-While there are free VPNs out there, most of them are dangerous and insecure and are often in the news for bad reasons.
+While there are many VPNs out there that are “free”, most of them are dangerous and insecure and are often in the news for bad reasons.
 Even the best free VPNs have problems and restrictions.
 Therefore we recommend going with a paid VPN for gaming.

 Is it legal to use a VPN for gaming?